Mohinder Suresh: Fugitives

-In "A Clear and Present Danger" Mohinder is ambushed by Nathan's agents.
+Mohinder is ambushed by Nathan's agents.
 While trying to escape capture, Mohinder is seemingly rescued by Noah Bennet.
-After Noah asks him a series of questions, Noah's true alliance is revealed when he surrenders Mohinder to Nathan's agents.
+After Noah asks him a series of questions, his true alliance is revealed when he surrenders Mohinder to Nathan's agents.
 Later, Mohinder is drugged and put on a plane with other people with abilities.
-He is awakened by Claire and holds on to Peter after he accidentally freezes a hole into the plane.

-In "Trust and Blood", after the plane crashes, he and Matt save Hiro from being recaptured by soldiers.
+After the plane crashes, he and Matt save Hiro from being recaptured by soldiers.
 The three of them run and stop at a trailer when Matt starts drawing pictures of the future.
 While Matt is drawing, Mohinder suggests to Hiro that he surrender himself and tells Nathan and his men that he is now powerless so that he can live a normal life.
 Mohinder and Hiro run after Matt, after he realizes that Daphne is in danger and heads back to the crash site.
 When Daphne is killed and Claire uses herself as a shield after being discovered by Nathan's soldiers, Mohinder, Hiro, Matt, and Ando escape and meet up with Peter.

-As is seen in the end of "Building 26" and continued in "Cold Wars", Mohinder, along with Peter and Matt, drug and kidnap Noah.
-It is then revealed, though Matt reading Noah's memories, that Noah warned Mohinder about the government program.
-Mohinder claims that he didn't believe Noah.
-A fight with Matt ensues.
-In order to allow Matt time to verify Noah's claim that Daphne is still alive, Mohinder goes out to fight the approaching government agents.
+Mohinder, along with Peter and Matt, drug and kidnap Noah.
+It is then revealed, through Matt reading Noah's memories, that Noah warned Mohinder about the government program.
+A fight with Matt ensues and in order to allow Matt time to verify Noah's claim that Daphne is still alive, Mohinder goes out to fight the approaching government agents.
 He is then captured, and Nathan tells him that if he doesn't help him find a "cure" for abilities, he'd let Daphne die.